dokku/dokku-omnisci/README.md

 dokku omnisci:app-links <app>
 ```

-List all omnisci services that are linked to the 'playground' app.
+List all omnisci services that are linked to the `playground` app.

 ```shell
 dokku omnisci:app-links playground